Medical and Dental Expense Deductions

 - childbirth classes, such as for Lamaze breathing and relaxation techniques, but does not include the husband or other childbirth coaches that may also attend the class.

 The cost of exercise and weight reduction programs is deductible for specific conditions, especially if prescribed by a physician, but not as a general means of improving health.
 Special foods are also generally not deductible.
-However, the Tax Court has allowed certain deductions for special foods if they are required to ameliorate a specific medical condition, but only the extra cost of the food over ordinary food is deductible, since the taxpayer has to eat regardless of health.
+However, the Tax Court has allowed certain deductions for special foods if they are required to ameliorate a specific medical condition, but only the extra cost of the food over ordinary food is deductible, since the taxpayer must eat regardless of health.

 If payments to a retirement community include a portion of the monthly fee for medical care, then that portion is deductible, as is advance payments for lifetime care.
 Advance payments for the lifetime care of a disabled dependent are also deductible.

 Cosmetic procedures are generally not deductible unless they are to improve the disfigurement related to a congenital abnormality, or the result of a disease or an accidental injury.

 Insurance or other reimbursements reduce the amount of the deduction of medical costs, first for the medical expense for which insurance was paid, then the excess is applied to any other deductible medical costs.

 For spouses, where one is incapacitated either physically or mentally, the working spouse may have to provide personal care and housekeeping services for the incapacitated spouse.
 Personal care services are generally deductible, but housekeeping services are not deductible as medical expenses.
 However, if the nonworking spouse is either physically or mentally incapable of self-care and if the housekeeping services are necessary so that the working spouse can continue to work, then the housekeeping expenses may qualify for the dependent care tax credit.